This text has been professionally transcribed. However, for timely distribution, it has not been edited or proofread against the tape.

 TURNER: NATO has a strong bright

 future as a political alliance.
-I don’t see any way the NATO allies other than
+I don’t see any way the NATO allies other than Britain and perhaps Germany will catch up with us or be

 willing to, able to, play with us militarily on the battlefield.
 And I would